anas-halid/SF1MR-VITA/README.md

 #Credits

-Capcom - Developers of Street Fighter series
-Valkyrie Project - Creator of this game
+-Capcom - Developers of Street Fighter series -Valkyrie Project - Creator of this game
-Falchion22 - Creator of characters
+-Falchion22 - Creator of characters
-Shadow Blade - Creator of screenpack
+-Shadow Blade - Creator of screenpack
-Captain Dreamcast - Creator of the Dolmexica Infinite Mugen Interpreter and it's PS Vita Integration Anas Halideen - Porting the game to Vita.... lolz
+-Captain Dreamcast - Creator of the Dolmexica Infinite Mugen Interpreter and it's PS Vita Integration -AnasHalideen - Porting the game to Vita.... lolz